masinde70/Algorithms/README.md

 #Terminologies

 ## Acyclic Graph
-A graph that has no cycles
+A graph that has no cycles.

 ## Array
 A linear collection of data values that are accessible at numbered indices, starting at index 0.

+## Byte
+A group of eight bits.
+For example, 00100001 is a byte.
+A single byte can represent up to 256 data values (2<sup>8</sup>)

 ## Balanced Binary Tree
 A binary tree whose nodes all have left and right subtrees whose heights differ